elastisys/terms/terms-of-service.md

 **PROFESSIONAL SERVICES** means separately ordered consultancy services provided by Elastisys on hourly rates and basis.

-**SERVICE(S)** means the Managed Service(s) or Self-managed Service(s) offered by Elastisys under the Agreement as described in the appendices to these Terms (including Elastisys Compliant Kubernetes platform for running containerized applications and additional services).
+**SERVICE(S)** means the Managed Service(s) or Self-managed Service(s) offered by Elastisys under the Agreement as described in the appendices to these Terms (including Welkin platform for running containerized applications and additional services).

 **SERVICE ENDPOINT(S)** means the API or UI endpoints for the Service(s) made available to the Customer.
 The Service specific appendices set forth the Services Endpoints for each provided Service.

 **SERVICE FEE** means the periodic fee for the Services (yearly or monthly) and the aggregated hourly fees for Professional Services, to be paid by the Customer to Elastisys.

 **SERVICE INSTANCE** means one instance of a particular Service under a specific Plan.
-Customers may Order multiple Service Instances (for example multiple Compliant Kubernetes Service Instances).
+Customers may Order multiple Service Instances (for example multiple Welkin Service Instances).
-The Plan chosen for additional Services delivered in connection with one Compliant Kubernetes Service Instance (see appendices) must be the same as the associated Compliant Kubernetes Service Instance.
+The Plan chosen for additional Services delivered in connection with one Welkin Service Instance (see appendices) must be the same as the associated Welkin Service Instance.

 **SERVICE RECIPIENT** means a third-party company - other than the Customer - entitled to receive and use the Services.